This blog is targeted at brain injuries after birth that are not hereditary, congenital, or degenerative.

 Neuroplasticity is the ability of the brain to rewire or reorganize itself after injury.
 There are various studies over the past decade that have shown that the adult brain can “rewire” itself when damaged by creating new neurons (neurogenesis) through support from neighboring unimpaired neurons.
-Similar to a traffic jam, you can utilize alternate roads that are connected to the one you are stuck on to bi-pass the traffic jam, ultimately reaching the same destination.
-Through neuroplasticity you are creating new pathways for cognitive and motor control.
+Similar to a traffic jam, you can utilize alternate roads that are connected to the one you are stuck on to bypass the traffic jam, ultimately reaching the same destination.
+Through neuroplasticity, you are creating new pathways for cognitive and motor control.

 Why should I choose a specialist from ProActive?